aisha-x/THM/Rooms/SOC Level 1/Security-Information-and-Event-Management/Incident handling with Splunk.md

    - The admin login page of the Joomla CMS will show as -> `/joomla/administrator/index.php`
    - this uri contains the **login page** to access the web portal therefore, we will be examining the traffic coming into this **admin** panel for a potential **brute-force attack**.
    - `index=botsv1 imreallynotbatman.com sourcetype=stream:http dest_ip="192.168.250.70"  uri="/joomla/administrator/index.php"`
-   - inspect the `form_data` field, it contains the requests sent through the form on the admin panel page, which has a login page
+   - Inspect the `form_data` field, it contains the requests sent through the form on the admin panel page, which has a login page
-5. the attacker may have tried multiple credentials in an attempt to gain access to the admin panel
+5. The attacker may have tried multiple credentials in an attempt to gain access to the admin panel
    - `ndex=botsv1 sourcetype=stream:http dest_ip="192.168.250.70" http_method=POST uri="/joomla/administrator/index.php" | table _time uri src_ip dest_ip form_data`

   ![image](https://github.com/user-attachments/assets/d25d9c3c-e62b-4fb6-9f39-0cff00e4eb85)

    - It seems like the IP `23.22.63.114 ` is trying to brute-force the admin account.
 6. Extracting Username and Passwd Fields using Regex
-   - since we know the username admin is the target, use `rex` to extract the passwd values only.
+   - Since we know the username admin is the target, use `rex` to extract the passwd values only.
    - `index=botsv1 sourcetype=stream:http dest_ip="192.168.250.70" http_method=POST form_data=*username*passwd* | rex field=form_data "passwd=(?<creds>\w+)"  | table src_ip creds`

    ![Screenshot 2025-05-20 122005](https://github.com/user-attachments/assets/b6b1f749-5710-4da5-8d2d-d42cd4a0778c)